mirzaazwad/Competitive-Programming/Category-Wise Problems/Number Theory/README.md

          }
 ```

+This approach is basically O(N) and if you wanted to make a list of prime numbers with this approach usinng a nested loop, it basically goes upto O(N<sup>2</sup>) which is not very efficient.
+Time is the issue here.

 So basically this approach is a bit like if there is a number i that can divide n within the range 1<i<n then this is not prime, but this approach is very redundant and unnecessary and can lead one to a TLE or CPU Limit Exceeded.
 For this we have the sieve of Eratosthenes.
 The sieve of Eratosthenes is one of the most efficient ways to find all primes smaller than n when n is smaller than 10 million and such.
 [Again a wikipedia link](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
 For a detailed overview, please visit geeks for geeks, basically just [Click HERE!!!](https://www.geeksforgeeks.org/sieve-of-eratosthenes/).
+Furthermore, I would discuss Sieve in greater details in the section below.

 ```CPP